64th Annual Grammy Awards: Main ceremony

 Foo Fighters were announced as a performer on March 24, one day before the death of their drummer Taylor Hawkins.
 The band canceled their performance at the ceremony on March 31.
 A tribute montage dedicated to Hawkins and set to "My Hero" was aired during the ceremony before the in memoriam segment.

+The Recording Academy banned Kanye West—who was nominated for five awards—from performing, citing his "concerning online behavior".
+NPR and Variety tied the decision to West's outbursts regarding his divorce from Kim Kardashian, his harassment of Kardashian's then-boyfriend Pete Davidson, and an Instagram post in which he insulted Noah using a racial slur.
+The decision was criticized by Noah, who said he did not want to "cancel" West, and the Game, who argued it was disrespectful to hip-hop.